Skip to main content

 Vampire Therapist Game Cover

-Vampire Therapist is a single player casual simulation game with horror, fantasy, comedy, historical and others themes.
+Vampire Therapist is a single player casual role playing game with horror, fantasy, comedy, historical and others themes.
 It was developed by Little Bat Games and was released on July 18, 2024.
 It received positive reviews from critics and very positive reviews from players.

 Vampire Therapist is a narrative adventure in the vein (get it) of What We Do in the Shadows, the horror works of Mel Brooks, Monty Python, and Horrible Histories where you play as a reformed bloodsucker helping other vampires find inner peace.
-This isn't a typical visual novel — Vampire Therapist is a fully-voiced interactive play for mature audiences where you get to drive the action!
-Take on…
+Take on the role of Sam, a former rootin’, tootin’ Wild West gunslinger who escaped his day-to-day of murder and mayhem and realized, after a hundred years…

 Skip User Reviews